dawitanelay/Azure-Devops-Building-CI-CD-Pipeline/README.md

 ```
 When I make changes to my branch, I tell the Azure Pipeline to deploy the web applications. as follow
 *![CI](./Images/Triggers.png)
+## Enhancements
+* containerize the app using  docker
+* Use k8s for managing containerized workloads and services